QR Codes on TV: The Next Big Advertising Opportunity

-The regular TV advertisements do not have the same impact on consumers with constant distractions from mobile devices.
-Shoppable QR Codes stand out as a massive opportunity for brands to capitalize on the second screen phenomenon.
+Regular TV advertisements do not have the same impact on consumers with constant distractions from mobile devices.
+QR Codes on TV screens stand out as a massive opportunity for brands to capitalize on the second screen phenomenon.
 Brands can connect various media platforms to television by creating a compelling message and call-to-action.

 NBCU’s shoppable TV connects the living room TV programs to an engaging shopping experience through a smartphone.

-The company used shoppable QR Codes to achieve this.
+The company used QR Code commercials to achieve this.

-A QR Code on an ad will pop up on the bottom of the screen during relevant moments of a show.
-A viewer can point their smartphone cameras and scan these QR Codes and get a link to a brand’s e-commerce website, where viewers can buy products.
+A QR Code on an ad pops up on the bottom of the screen during relevant moments of a show.
+A viewer can point their smartphone cameras, scan these QR Codes, and get a link to a brand’s eCommerce website, where viewers can buy products.

-Brands like Walmart, Lacoste, and Zwift are already using these shoppable QR Codes for NBCU advertising.
-The shoppable ads are non-intrusive but engaging.
+Brands like Walmart, Lacoste, and Zwift are already using these QR Code commercials for NBCU advertising. shoppable tv ads are non-intrusive and engaging.

 In some instances, NBCU explicitly lets viewers know about the QR Code ads.
 At other times it just shows up in the bottom-third of the screen.

-During the French Open, NBCU broadcasted a shoppable QR Code of Lacoste.
+During the French Open, NBCU broadcasted a shoppable TV ad of Lacoste.

-During a game of Novak Djokovic playing, a shoppable QR Code popped up with him wearing Lacoste apparel as in the actual game.
-When viewers scanned the QR Code, it redirected them to the Lacoste e-commerce website where they could buy their desired product.
+During a game of Novak Djokovic playing, a QR Code ad popped up with him wearing Lacoste apparel as in the actual game.
+When viewers scanned the QR Code, it redirected them to the Lacoste eCommerce website where they could buy their desired product.

 They used a shoppable QR Code in one of their episodes.
 Rick, one of the main protagonists, wore a funnel hat with a QR Code pasted on it.